-> Begin with an examination of the history of law from the earliest known legal decision to the present.
+Begin with an examination of the history of law from the earliest known legal decision to the present.
 Additional topics include: the two primary legal systems in modern society; American theories of jurisprudence; and the role of law in American society.
 American law is studied through a comparison of Florida and Federal courts, criminal and civil law, substantive and procedural law, and trial and appellate law.
-Several topics that are tested by the National Association of Legal Assistants’ Certified Paralegal Examination are studied.

 LA-2 Legal Research and Writing